UNSW-CEEM/NEMSEER/ROADMAP.md

 ### Automated workflow

-1. Loader is initialised with user input
+1. Query is initialised with user input
 2. Then:
-    a) Loader checks metadata of netCDF via`CompiledProcessedData`.
+    a) Query checks metadata of netCDF via`CompiledProcessedData`.
 If no such metadata exists, proceed to b).
-    b) Loader loads from the raw cache (via `CompiledRawData`), or dispatches a `ForecastTypeDownloader`.
+    b) Query loads from the raw cache (via `CompiledRawData`), or dispatches a `ForecastTypeDownloader`.
 RawCache will consist of partioned parquet files (corresponding to original CSVs).
 Generic as well as forecast-specific validators should verify user inputs.
 Returns `CompiledRawData`.

 3. If 2(a), then passed to `AggregatedForecastbyType` for data aggregation, filtering and building to processed cache
 4. If 2(b), could then be passed to `AggregatedForecastbyType` for specific filtering?